moledoc/request-count/README.md

 ### Locally

-The `make` targets for locally ran application are located in `Makefile.local`.
+The `make` targets for locally running the application are located in `Makefile.local`.
 This means that `-f Makefile.local` flag needs to be used when running `make`.
 For example